|AT A GLANCE||PRICING||HEADLINE|

 Overall, we really like both Nectar and Brooklyn Bedding so we can see why it’s such a hard decision to choose.
 If you’re still stuck, in our eyes, the decision really comes down to few main points.

-Budget — If you’re on a tight budget and you’re strictly buying on price, Nectar is the clear winner.
+Budget — If you’re on a tight budget and you’re strictly buying on price, Nectar most likely wins.
 Plus, you’ll most likely get two free pillows with your purchase.

 Overall Feel — This is really a personal preference decision.
 You have to decide whether you like a memory foam feel (Nectar) or a neutral-foam feel (Brooklyn).